markschlosseratbentley/vimrc/README.md

 go to next location            ^i find tag (brings up dialog)    :tj jump to tag for cur word       ^]

+bookmark local location        ma          a is name of bookmark bookmark global location       mA          A is name of bookmark recall local bookmark          `a          a is name of bookmark recall global bookmark         `A          A is name of bookmark
 ```

 ## Tags